yt-project/yt/doc/source/reference/configuration.rst

 Local Configuration
 ^^^^^^^^^^^^^^^^^^^

-yt will look for a file name ``yt.toml`` in the current directory.
+yt will look for a file named ``yt.toml`` in the current directory.
 If present, its options are loaded and the global configuration is not read.
 Local configuration files can contain the same options as the global one.